-

 The Chesa-Poo tends to be an intelligent dog with a friendly disposition and a playful personality.
 They tend to have a high prey drive, so they may have an urge to chase smaller animals.
 As such, some extra socialization with other small pets in the household may be required.

 This is a moderately adaptable dog breed.
-Due to their large size and high energy, the Chesa-Poo is better suited to larger homes.
+Due to their larger size and high energy, the Chesa-Poo is better suited to larger homes with fenced yards where they can run.
 They can adapt to apartment living.
-However, you will need to dedicate plenty of time to making sure your Chesa-Poo gets the mental stimulation, exercise, and attention they need to be happy and healthy.
+However, you will need to dedicate plenty of time every day to making sure your Chesadoodle gets the mental stimulation, exercise, and attention they need to be happy and healthy.

-For the Chesa-Poo these potential health concerns include hip dysplasia, elbow dysplasia, digestive issues, retinal dysplasia, and entropion.
+For the Chesa-Poo, potential health concerns can include hip dysplasia, elbow dysplasia, digestive issues, retinal dysplasia, and entropion.
 Reputable breeders will screen their stock to avoid passing on genetic issues to puppies.
 So, don’t be afraid to ask the breeder about the genetic history of the parents.
 You can also ask to see any relevant health clearances or test results.

 A Chesa-Poo tends to be highly intelligent and eager to please.
 This makes them a highly trainable dog that tends to pick up on things quickly.
-But, they also tend to have a stubborn streak and get bored easily.
+But, they also tend to have a stubborn streak, have a lot of energy, and get bored easily.

-Although having a Poodle in the mix may result in a low-shedding coat, this is not a guarantee.
+Although having a Poodle in the mix may result in a low-shedding coat, this is not a guarantee for a Chesadoodle.
 Also, a low-shedding coat does not always mean low-maintenance.

-Should your Chesa-Poo inherit the Poodle coat, they will be low-shedding, but will need to be brushed daily and professionally groomed every four to six weeks.
+Should your Chesa-Poo inherit the Poodle coat, they will be low-shedding, but will need to be brushed daily and professionally groomed every 4-6 weeks.
 Should they take after their Chesapeake Bay Retriever parent, they will shed regularly year-round, but they will only require brushing a few times a week and the occasional bath.
-They could also end up with a coat that is somewhere in between.
+They could also end up with a combination dog coat type that is somewhere in between.

 In addition to coat care, you will also need to care for your Chesa-Poo’s nails, ears, and teeth.
-Monthly nail trimming is usually sufficient to keep them from growing too long.
+Once or twice monthly nail trimming is usually sufficient to keep them from growing too long.
 But, if your dog’s nails aren’t wearing down enough naturally or just grow quickly, you may need to cut your dog’s nails more often.

 It’s also important to practice good dental care for dogs.
 Due to a lack of good, consistent dental care early on, gum disease has become one of the most common health issues in dogs.
-By brushing your dog’s teeth or using an enzyme toothpaste every day, you can help prevent painful dental diseases like gum disease, tooth decay, or tooth loss later in life.
+By brushing your dog’s teeth or using an enzyme toothpaste every day, in addition to cleanings at the vet when needed, you can help prevent painful dental diseases like gum disease, tooth decay, or tooth loss later in life.